jakewheeler/social-media/README.md

 ## Planned Features

+This project is very much a work in progress.
 Check out the project issues to see what I have planned.
 I'm continuously updating and changing things at the moment!

 ## Tech Stack